hadouken/hadouken/docs/extending/jsonrpc/core.multiCall.md

 # core.multiCall

 Enables you to call multiple methods in a single call.
+The methods will be called in the order they are passed.

 ## Parameters